-8 provider, health care facility, pharmacist or pharmacy shall, in a manner prescribed by rules 9 promulgated by the Board of Pharmacy under this article, report the following information, as 10 applicable: 11 (1) The name, address, pharmacy prescription number and Drug Enforcement 12 Administration controlled substance registration number of the dispensing pharmacy or the 13 dispensing physician or dentist; 14 (2) The full legal name, address and birth date of the person for whom the prescription is 15 written; 16 (3) The name, address and Drug Enforcement Administration controlled substances 17 registration number of the practitioner writing the prescription; 18 (4) The name and national drug number of the drug of concern dispensed; 19 (5) The quantity and dosage of the drug of concern dispensed; 20 (6) The date the prescription was written and the date filled; 21 (7) The number of refills, if any, authorized by the prescription; 22 (8) If the prescription being dispensed is being picked up by someone other than the 23 patient on behalf of the patient, the first name, last name and middle initial, address and birth date 24 of the person picking up the prescription as set forth on the person's government-issued photo 25 identification card shall be retained in either print or electronic form until such time as otherwise 26 directed by rule promulgated by the Board of Pharmacy; and 27 (9) The source of payment for the drug of concern dispensed.
-28 (b) The penalties set forth in section seven of this article shall not apply to drugs listed as 29 drugs of concern.
-Failure to report may be considered a violation of the practice act of the 30 prescriber and may result in discipline by the appropriate licensing board.
-31 (c) The Board of Pharmacy may promulgate emergency rules pursuant to the provisions 32 of section fifteen, article three, chapter twenty-nine-a of this code to effectuate the provisions of 33 this section.
+- (8) If the prescription being dispensed is being picked up by someone other than the patient on behalf of the patient, information about the person picking up the prescription as set forth on the person's government-issued photo identification card shall be retained in either prilit or electronic form until such time as otherwise directed by rule promulgated by the Board of Pharmacy; and - (9) The source of payment for the drug of concern dispensed. - (b) The penalties set forth in section seven of this article shall not apply to drugs listed as drugs of concern.
+Failure to report may be considered a violation of the practice act of the prescriber and may result in discipline by the appropriate licensing troops. - (c) The Board of Pharmacy may promulgate emergency rules pursuant ta the provisions of section fifteen, article three, chapter twenty-nine-a of this code to effectuate the provisions of this section.